Lightning-AI/litdata/README.md

 # 🚀 Benchmarks

-[Imagenet-1.2M](https://www.image-net.org/) is a famous dataset used to compare Computer Vision deep learning models.
-Its train dataset contains 1281167 images.
+[Imagenet-1.2M](https://www.image-net.org/) is a commonly used dataset to compare computer vision models.
+Its training dataset contains 1281167 images.
+In this benchmark, we are measured how many images per second from [AWS S3](https://aws.amazon.com/s3/) are loaded.
 Find the full reproducible [Lightning Studio Benchmark](https://lightning.ai/) [here](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).

 ### Imagenet-1.2M Streaming from AWS S3